This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Spread the cereal evenly on the baking pan and transfer to the refrigerator until the chocolate is set.

-- For the frosting: In a microwave-safe bowl, melt the chocolate in the microwave on medium-high in 15 second increments, stirring between each interval until the chocolate is fully melted.
+- In a microwave-safe bowl, melt the chocolate in the microwave on medium-high in 15-second increments, stirring between each interval until the chocolate is fully melted.
 Set aside and allow it to cool to room temperature.

 - In your stand mixer, beat the butter until completely smooth 2-3 minutes.
-Next, and the powdered sugar 2 cups at a time and beating until the powdered sugar is well mixed into the butter.
+Next, add the powdered sugar 2 cups at a time, beating until the powdered sugar is well mixed into the butter.
 As the frosting thickens, add the liquid ingredients (vanilla and heavy cream) 1 tablespoon at a time as needed.
 Beat the frosting until light and fluffy.

-- Slowly add the melted chocolate, mixing into the buttercream until it’s well incorporated.
+- Slowly add the melted chocolate, mixing it into the buttercream until it’s well incorporated.

 - Pipe a layer of frosting.
 I use a piping bag fitted with an open round tip, or simply cut off the end of the piping bag.
 Fill the first layer of frosting by using your piping bag and pipe from the outside edge into the center.
 Gently spread the frosting with an offset spatula to fill in the gaps.

 - Break apart the chocolate crunch into smaller pieces and press about 1/3 of the chocolate crunch into the layer of frosting, and spread a thin layer of frosting over top of the chocolate crunch.

 - Place the next layer of cake on top and repeat the above instructions to fill the layer of frosting and chocolate crunch.
 For the top layer of cake, place it inverted, so the bottom of the cake is actually the top, creating a nice and smooth top edge.
 Use the remaining frosting to coat the edges and the top of the cake.